DazedtilDawn/Ticket-Tracker/Checklist.md

 - [x] Stage the updated `render.yaml`.
 (Files: render.yaml, Goal: Prepare file for commit)
 - [x] Commit the change with message "refactor(render): remove S3 from blueprint, will add manually".
 (Files: render.yaml, Goal: Record the change in version control)
 - [x] Push the commit to `origin main`.
 (Files: N/A, Goal: Update remote repository with the simplified blueprint)
 - [x] Inform User: Deploy updated Blueprint on Render and then manually create S3 bucket & configure env vars.
 (Files: N/A, Goal: Guide user on next manual steps)

+# Dockerfile Enhancement: Explicit User Creation
+- [x] Edit `Dockerfile` to add explicit user and group creation for `nodejs`.
+(Files: Dockerfile, Goal: Improve Docker image permissions and security)
+- [x] Stage the updated `Dockerfile`.
+(Files: Dockerfile, Goal: Prepare file for commit)
+- [x] Commit the change with message "fix(docker): explicitly create nodejs user".
+(Files: Dockerfile, Goal: Record the enhancement in version control)
+- [x] Push the commit to `origin main`.
+(Files: N/A, Goal: Update remote repository with the Dockerfile fix)